jpastolfo/ray-tracer/README.md

   </a>
 </p>

-This is a small project for optical table layout design that will allow easy image creation, based on matplotlib.
+This is a small project for optical table layout design.
+It is not meant for optics simulation, only ray tracing along the optical elements (with collision detection).

 Any help is appreciated!